 - Nutrient differences

-This makes people wonder is it okay to use brown rice for white rice.
+This makes people wonder is it okay to use one for the other.

 White rice and brown rice can substitute for each other in recipes, side dishes or salads.
 Although expect a change in taste and texture due to the more substantial brown rice.
 Since both are gluten free, they can substitute for each other in gluten free recipes.
 When substituting use equal amounts called for in the recipe.

-Brown takes longer to cook than white which may change the cooking time of the recipe.
-Brown rice requires more water.
+Brown takes longer to cook which may change the cooking time of the recipe.
+It also requires more water.

 Substitutes for brown rice are: